 Get moving!
 Climate and displacement

 With the tragedy that struck Rio Grande do Sul in 2024, the whole country mobilized to help the victims.
-But it’s also important to reflect on what the reorganization of spaces and social displacement will look like in the future.
+But it’s also important to reflect on what the reorganization of spaces and social displacement will look like from now on.

 The exhibition ‘Move!
 Climate and displacement’ invites the public to reflect on these movements, raising awareness of how environmental disasters and other climate changes affect migration processes.